Theta-Tech-AI/llm-public-utils/cursor.md

 STYLE:
 - Prefer single quotes over double quotes if the language supports both

+PROMPTING BEHAVIOR:
+- Consider chain of thought, or chain of reasoning.
+As in, explain what you're going to do before you do it, since you know this leads to a higher quality LLM response.

 CODING PRINCIPLES:
 - Deduplicate code.
 - Value DRY ("Don't Repeat Yourself") principle of coding.
 - Each piece of code does one thing and one thing well.
 - Modularize code.
+- Make code lean and clean.
+- Always deduplicate code for reusability.
 - Prefer many smaller functions over large monolithic blocks.
 - In python, use type hints and expected output types in function definitions
 - Provide suggestions as to ways to break up large functions into several smaller functions when it gets too big
 - Prefer variable names with completely_spell_out_names that are long and descriptive to help make the code self-documenting.
 Avoid acronyms and short abbreviated variable names.
 - The code should tell a story line by line of what's happening.
 - It warrants saying again: deduplicate code!
 Remove commonalities, abstract away similar chunks of code, etc. Always be deduplicating and modularizing.
-For instance:
 For instance:
 ```
 X = ['Val1', 'Val2', 'Val3']